Adamm00/IPSet_ASUS/README.md

 ## Donate

-This script will always be open source and free to use, but if you want to support future development you can do so by [Donating With PayPal.](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=BPN4LTRZKDTML)
+You can use this script for free as it will always remain open source.
+However, if you would like to contribute to future development efforts, you have the option to support us by [Donating With PayPal.](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=BPN4LTRZKDTML)

 ## Usage